Beuterei/create-helper/README.md

 -   `layouts` - layouts directory.
 See [partials-and-layouts](https://liquidjs.com/tutorials/partials-and-layouts.html)

--   `setupInteractiveUI` - Exposed the internal used interactive UI engine helper for modifications.
-See [setupInteractiveUI](#setupInteractiveUI)
+-   `setupInteractiveUI` - Exposed the internal used interactive UI engine helper and build in questions for modifications/usage.
+See [setupInteractiveUI](#setupInteractiveUI) and [build in questions](#build-in-questions).

 -   `setupTemplateEngine` - Exposed the internal used template engine helper for modifications.
 See [setupTemplateEngine](#setupIsetupTemplateEnginenteractiveUI)